Minister urges rich nations to support green transition

-Over the past decade, Fiji has suffered over $1 billion in financial losses in the sugar industry alone due to climate change.
+Sugar Minister Charan Jeath Singh says Fiji’s industry has suffered over $1 billion in financial losses due to climate change.

-Sugar Industry Minister Charan Jeath Singh while speaking at the side event at COP29 focused on sector-based green transitions, called on rich countries to stop working against small states.
+While speaking at a COP29 side event focused on sector-based green transitions, he called on rich countries to stop working against small states.

 He urged the developed countries to accelerate the green transition in both urban and rural sectors to meet urgent climate targets of limiting global warming to 1.5 degrees Celsius.

-He says that Fiji’s sugar industry is a source of livelihood for over 10,000 farmers.
+Singh says that Fiji’s sugar industry is a source of livelihood for over 10,000 farmers

 Singh emphasizes the green transition in the sugar industry, is critical for building resilience to climate change and ensuring long-term economic stability.